BingX Review 2026

 | Futures Taker | 0.05% | 0.04% | 0.06% | 0.06% | 0.05% |

 The spot fees are identical across the top four exchanges at base tier.
 Nobody wins here.
 The interesting difference is futures.
 Bybit charges 0.01% maker, half of what BingX charges.
 If you are a high-frequency futures trader placing 50+ orders daily, that difference compounds.
-For copy trading users who execute maybe 10-20 trades per week through followed traders, the delta is negligible.
-I calculated my total fee difference between BingX and Bybit over two months of copy trading.
-It was $23.
+For copy trading users who execute maybe 10-20 trades per week through followed traders, the delta is negligible — the fee difference on $10,000 monthly futures volume between BingX and Bybit amounts to a few dollars.

 VIP Tiers: Volume Gets You Discounts

 BingX rewards monthly volume with progressively lower fees.
-I hit VIP 1 during my testing and the savings were real.
+Hitting VIP 1 produces real, measurable savings.

 | VIP Level | 30-Day Volume (USD) | Spot Maker | Spot Taker | Futures Maker | Futures Taker |